Center-for-Digital-Narrative/elmcip/doc/features.md

 The [Features](https://www.drupal.org/project/features) module allow us to export and import configuration that else would be locked in the database together with the content like nodes, taxonomy terms and so on.

-The easiest way of interacting with is by using the command line toool [Drush](https://www.drush.org).
+The easiest way of interacting with is by using the command line tool [Drush](https://www.drush.org).
 There is a UI for it inside Drupal, feel free to explore it (`/admin/structure/features`), it will not be documented here.
+An excellent starting point to learn more about Features is the official [module documentation](https://www.drupal.org/node/580026).

 ## List all feature modules and their current state.